Dardanelle, Arkansas

 Dardanelle is a city in northeast Yell County, Arkansas, United States.
-The population was 4,517 at the 2020 census.
+Its population was 4,517 at the 2020 census.
 Along with Danville, it serves as a county seat for Yell County.
 It is located near Lake Dardanelle.

-Dardanelle is part of the Russellville Micropolitan Statistical Area.
+Dardanelle is part of the Russellville micropolitan statistical area.

 History

-For nearly four decades (1891-1929), the bridge between Yell and Pope counties at the old military road crossing at Dardanelle was the longest pontoon bridge in the U.S. at over 2,200 feet.
+For nearly four decades (1891-1929), the bridge between Yell and Pope Counties at the old military road crossing at Dardanelle was the longest pontoon bridge in the U.S. at over 2,200 feet.

-Dardanelle is one of the oldest cities in the state of Arkansas.
+Dardanelle is one of the oldest cities in Arkansas.
 Officially incorporated in 1855, Dardanelle celebrated its 150th anniversary in 2005.
-However, the area had been settled for years before that, first being established as a river town in the mid-18th century.
+The area had been settled for years before that, though, first being established as a river town in the mid-18th century.
 It is Yell County's dual county seat, sharing that title with Danville.

+On June 24, 1823, Acting Governor Robert Crittenden of Arkansas Territory met with a group of Arkansas Cherokee leaders, including John Jolly and Black Fox, at a location traditionally associated with the Council Oaks in present-day Dardanelle.
+Although the meeting later became known as the “Treaty of Council Oaks,” no treaty was actually negotiated or signed.
+The participants discussed disputes over Cherokee reservation boundaries and Cherokee settlement south of the Arkansas River.
+The meeting resolved neither issue, and the Arkansas Cherokee did not cede their Arkansas lands to the United States until 1828.

-The Treaty of Council Oaks was signed on June 24, 1823, on what is now North Front Street beneath two huge oak trees (102 feet high and 400–500 years old).
-Under orders of President James Monroe, U.S. Army Colonel David Brearley and secretary of Arkansas Territory Robert Crittendon met with Black Fox and several Cherokee leaders to determine boundaries.
-As a result of the treaty, the Cherokees gave up all of their land in Arkansas south of the Arkansas River.
-One of the trees was destroyed in the early 1990s in a flood, but the other is still standing.
+The Council Oak trees were a pair of huge oaks (102 feet tall and 400–500 years old).
+One of the trees was destroyed in a flood in the early 1990s, but the other is still standing.
 The site is now a city park.

 Because of its location on the banks of the Arkansas River, Dardanelle was one of Arkansas's leading towns in the 19th century.
 Hundreds of barges, steamboats, and other vessels traveled by the town annually.
-Approximately halfway between the state's two largest cities of Little Rock and Fort Smith, Dardanelle was a transportation and business hub, known as a marketplace for gin, rum and cotton.
+Roughly halfway between the state's two largest cities of Little Rock and Fort Smith, Dardanelle was a transportation and business hub, known as a marketplace for gin, rum, and cotton.